 When we consider some of the events that are headlining the news today, particularly those involving members of the law enforcement community, we must understand that the goal of racial reconciliation is not only a matter of behavior but attitude.
 Sure, you can use threats of protests and litigation to compel or coerce someone into obeisance or compliance with your demands.
 But, in the end, only the gospel can change a person’s heart-attitude (Eze.
 11:19; 1 Thess.
 2:13).

-Speaking of attitude, I’m reminded of the story of a rebellious 4-year-old girl who repeatedly refused to obey her father’s directive to sit down and stop standing in her chair at the dinner table.
-Time and time again the father commanded her to “Sit down!” and each time his directive was met with a defiant “No!
+Speaking of heart-attitude, I’m reminded of the story of a rebellious little girl who refused to obey her father’s directive to stop standing in her chair at the dinner table.
+Repeatedly, the father commanded her to “Sit down!”, and yet, each time his paternal edict was met defiantly with, “No!
 I don’t wanna sit down!”

-As a last resort, completely exasperated by now from his daughter’s dogged stubbornness, the father threatened to take from his darling little girl one of her favorite toys if she insisted on continuing in her recalcitrant attitude.
-Reluctantly, the little girl complied but in doing so, she left her father with these parting words to chew on: “I may be sitting down on the outside, but I’m standing up on the inside!”
+As a last resort, completely exasperated as a result of his daughter’s dogged stubbornness, the father threatened to take from his darling little girl one of her favorite toys if she insisted on continuing in her recalcitrant behavior.
+Reluctantly, the little girl complied but, in doing so, she left her father with these parting words to chew on: “I may be sitting down on the outside, but I’m standing up on the inside!”

 “Some people justify their anger as righteous anger.
 They feel they have a right to be angry given a certain situation.
 How, then, can I know if my anger is righteous anger?
 First, righteous anger arises from an accurate perception of true evil – that is, as a violation of God’s moral law.
 It focuses on God and His will, not on me and my will.
 Second, righteous anger is always self-controlled.
 It never causes one to lose his or her temper or retaliate in some vengeful way.” – Jerry Bridges, Respectable Sins: Confronting the Sins We Tolerate